StackVista/stackstate-docs/configure/topology/debug-topology-synchronization.md

 There is a log file for each StackPack.
 The name of the log file is set to the StackPack’s internal name.
 Information about the StackPack lifecycle can be found here.

 {% hint style="info" %}
-For details on working with the StackState log files on Kubernetes and Linux see the page [Configure > Logging > StackState log files](/configure/logging/stackstate-log-files.md).
+For details on working with the StackState log files on Linux, see the page [Configure > Logging > StackState log files](/configure/logging/stackstate-log-files.md#linux).
 {% endhint %}

 {% endtab %}